 Karamoja is a dry arid region of Uganda where many nomadic herding communities live.
 There have been repeated droughts in the last 10 years which have pushed many families close to starvation and death.
 There has been a large influx of families over the past several years to Mbale town after loss of their herds and livelihoods.
 On arrival in Mbale, Rebecca’s family had no source of income.
 Rebecca, who had never been sent to school, started looking for work to earn money.
-However, finding employment was hard for a 6-year girl so Rebecca resorted to picking charcoal and food stuffs from garbage heaps.
-This became her routine activity for survival.
+Rebecca resorted to picking charcoal and food stuffs from garbage heaps and this became her routine activity for survival.

 Rebecca was registered for rehabilitation and transitional classes.
 As part of the transitional classes and counselling she learnt how to read and write, count, keep good hygiene and make friends.
 She excelled academically and successfully completed the transitional education programme.
 She was enrolled at Namatala primary school in Primary One.
 She has now completed her first year of education and proceeded to primary two with excellent results.